n0madic/twitter-scraper/README.md

 The search ends if we have 50 tweets.

-See <https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators> for build standard queries.
+See [Rules and filtering](https://developer.twitter.com/en/docs/tweets/rules-and-filtering/overview/standard-operators) for build standard queries.

 ### Get profile